swagtop/bevy-flake/docs/details.md

 ## Who is `bevy-flake` for?

-This flake is for Nix users, who want to work with Bevy.
-It is for the developer who wants to use a Nix environment to compile portable binaries for the major desktop platforms on their own computer, instead of having to resort to using Docker, GitHub actions, or the like.
+This flake is for Nix users that want to work with Bevy.
+It is for the developer who wants to use a Nix environment to compile portable binaries for the major desktop platforms on their own computer, instead of having to rely on  Docker, GitHub actions, or the like.

 Its goal is to be both easy to use for beginners, and powerfully ergonomic for experienced users.
-The flake provides a suite of packages useful for Bevy development, that all are configured from a single place.
+The flake provides a suite of packages useful for Bevy development, all are configured from a single place.

 The flake is easy to configure and extend, should you want support for a target, or a package wrapped, that isn't included by default.